RedisLabs/redislabs-docs/content/rs/clusters/add-node.md

 ---
-Title: Adding a Cluster Node
+Title: Add a cluster node
-description:
+linktitle: Add a node
+description: Add a node to your existing Redis Enterprise cluster.
 weight: 20
 alwaysopen: false
 categories: ["RS"]